Classical Multiseparable Hamiltonian Systems, Superintegrability and Haantjes Geometry: Integrable frames, Haantjes algebras and manifolds

-We mention that an interesting family of cyclic $\omega \mathscr{H}$ manifolds is represented by $\omega N$ manifolds \cite{MM1984,Mnoi}.
-In that context, cyclic Haantjes chains specialize into Nijenhuis chains, as in \cite{FMT}, or generalized Lenard chains as in \cite{TT2012,TGalli12}.
+An interesting family of cyclic $\omega \mathscr{H}$ manifolds is represented by $\omega N$ manifolds \cite{MM1984,Mnoi}.
+In that context, cyclic Haantjes chains convert into Nijenhuis chains, as in \cite{FMT}, or generalized Lenard chains as in \cite{TT2012,TGalli12}.
+In the following, we shall discuss the relation between these two geometric structures.
+Precisely, we shall prove that in the Abelian, semisimple case, there is a one-to-one correspondence between $\omega\mathscr{H}$ manifolds and equivalence classes of $\omega N$ manifolds.
+This correspondence does not hold in the more general, non-semisimple case.

-As a consequence of Proposition 47 in \cite{TT2016prepr}, semisimple Abelian $\omega\mathscr{H}$ manifolds are always cyclic ones.
-Besides, their generator can be chosen to be a Nijenhuis operator.